First, surges in Covid-19 infections led to shortages of hospital beds and staff. Now it's oxygen – KION546

 Meanwhile, less than 50% of people in South Carolina, Louisiana and Texas — where oxygen supplies are also low — are fully vaccinated.
 Studies have shown that full vaccination is necessary for optimal protection against the Delta variant.

-Nationally, 52.1% of the population is fully vaccinated as of Saturday, CDC data shows.
+Nationally, 52.1% of the population was fully vaccinated as of Saturday, CDC data shows.

-As Louisiana’s overall vaccination rate remains among the lowest in the nation at 41.2%, the state’s hospitals are dealing with hundreds of Covid-19 patients while a hurricane threatens the region.
+Louisiana’s overall vaccination rate remains among the lowest in the nation at 41.2 –, and the state’s hospitals are dealing with hundreds of Covid-19 patients as Hurricane Ida slams the region.

-There are 2,450 people hospitalized with Covid-19 in Louisiana, Gov. John Bel Edwards said Saturday, which is a drop of 20% in the past 10 days.
+Some 2,450 people were hospitalized with Covid-19 in Louisiana, Gov. John Bel Edwards said Saturday, which is a drop of 20% in the past 10 days.
 But it’s still the most the state has had since before the current surge in cases, Edwards told CNN’s Jim Acosta.

 More than 475 of those patients are on ventilators, according to data from the state department of health.